Explainable Human-in-the-loop Dynamic Data-Driven Digital Twins: Conclusion

 \section{Conclusion}

 This paper has aspired to investigate the problem of explainability in human-in-the-loop dynamic data-driven Digital Twin systems.
-We have contributed to a novel reference architecture of DT, which draws inspiration from the design of DDDAS feedback loops and enrich it with primitives for explainability with human-in-the-loop.
+We have contributed to a novel reference architecture of DT, which draws inspiration from the design of DDDAS feedback loops and enrich it with primitives for explainability.
 The architecture is designed to identify and elaborate on where and when explanations can support decisions that are data-driven or influenced by data assimilated and/or computed by the system.

 The areas that need explanations are identified by focusing on three types of adaptation decisions, traced to data.
 We have refined and enriched the architecture to provide explainability linked to the decisions of three controllers.
 The controllers use interpretable machine learning and goal models to provide explanations.
 Future work will focus on further refinements and implementation of variants of explainable Digital Twin architectures for autonomous systems.
 We will look at cases from smart warehouse logistics and manufacturing, where humans and machines collaborate to inform the design and evaluate the effectiveness of adaptive explanation.
 Special attention will be paid to the impact of explanation on humans' behaviour.
 The \textit{Adaptive Selector} in the architecture will be instantiated by algorithms that use state-based approaches to dynamically switch the decision-making models.
+The work is ongoing and a prototype agent-based modelling testbed of the motivating example has already been implemented in AnyLogic\footnote[1]{https://www.anylogic.com/}.